garethjarlrommccallum/osticket-prereqs/README.md

 </p>

 <p>
 Access the VM via Remote Desktop Protocol (RDP).
-Once connected to the VM, enable IIS by opening the Control Panel.
+Once connected to the VM, enable Internet Information Services (IIS) by:

-  Go into Control panel->  Programs-> Turn Windows features on or off->  enable Internet Information Services -> world wide web -> Application Development features -> check CGI -> click ok and close out.
+Opening the Control Panel.

+Click on Programs.

+Select Turn Windows features on or off.

+Locate and enable Internet Information Services (IIS) by:

+Expanding World Wide Web Services.

+Navigating to Application Development Features.

+Checking CGI.

+Click OK to apply changes and close the window.
 </p>
 <br />